 Types of Advisory Services

-The predominant type of advisory service provided by Five Seasons Financial Planning is “Wealth Management”, a combination of: (1) ongoing and discretionary investment management, and (2) integrated financial planning.
-However, in limited circumstances described below, Five Seasons also offers a Financial Planning Project service.
+The sole type of financial advisory service now offered by Five Seasons Financial Planning is “Wealth Management”, a combination of: (1) ongoing and discretionary investment management, and (2) integrated financial planning.

 Five Seasons Financial Planning first conducts an initial interview and gathers data to determine the client's current financial situation, investment objectives, investment time horizon, investment preferences and constraints, need for income, tax situation, and tolerance for risk.
 These various inputs, and any additional client feedback, are then combined into a written Investment Policy Statement.
 This document then serves as the foundation on which our ongoing discretionary investment management decisions will be based.